Will

 In a third step your template will be created.
 You can easily download it as a PDF and review it.
 It is important that you manually transcribe your will from the template.
 Your will must be written by hand from beginning to end in order to be valid.
 Deposit your will with a confidant, a lawyer or with your commune/a location designated by your commune.

-Three steps to a
+to a free will!

 • A will template tailored to meet your needs